scriptotek/ar-project/finalized-app.md

 ## Screenshots
 These are four screenshots of the functioning prototype:

+1. Scanning book cover displaying metadata available for the book (Sapiens by Yuval Harari).
+2. Browsing related books.
-1) Scanning book cover displaying metadata available for the book (Sapiens by Yuval Harari), 2) Browsing related books, 3) Getting directions to a different collection containing related book (Brave New World is in the Scifi Collection) and 4) Arriving at the Scifi Collection getting information about the collection and shelf location of book:
+3. Getting directions to a different collection containing related book (Brave New World is in the Scifi Collection).
+4. Arriving at the Scifi Collection getting information about the collection and shelf location of book.

 ![Screenshost of app](https://scriptotek.github.io/ar-project/assets/screenshot_1.png "Screenshost of app")